spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 ### Metadata Artifacts

-Including the application metadata inside the uber-jar has the downside of needing to download a potentially very large uber-jar just to inspect the metadata.
-Creating a separate uber-jar, also called a 'companion artifact', that contains only the application metadata has several advantages which include:
+Including the application metadata inside the uber jar has the downside of needing to download a potentially very large uber jar just to inspect the metadata.
+Creating a separate uber jar, also called a "companion artifact", that contains only the application metadata has several advantages:

 - Being much smaller in size.
 The companion artifact is usually a few kilobytes, as opposed to megabytes for the actual application.
 Consequently, they are quicker to download, allowing quicker feedback when using Data Flow's UI and shell.

-- A smaller size is also a benefit when being used in resource constrained environments, such as Cloud Foundry, where the local disk size is often very small.
+- A smaller size also helps in resource-constrained environments, such as Cloud Foundry, where the local disk size is often very small.

-- For environments that do not deal with Spring Boot uber jars directly, for example container based runtimes such as Kubernetes, this is the only way to provide metadata about the properties supported by the application.
+- For environments that do not deal with Spring Boot uber jars directly (for example, container-based runtimes, such as Kubernetes), this is the only way to provide metadata about the properties supported by the application.

 ## Creating Metadata Artifacts

-You can go a step further in the process of describing the main properties that your stream or task app supports by creating a additional application metadata.
-Depending on the runtime, the metadata is packaged either as an additional companion jar artifact or a configuration label inside the application's container image.
+You can go a step further in the process of describing the main properties that your stream or task app supports by creating application metadata.
+Depending on the runtime, the metadata is packaged either as an additional companion artifact jar or as a configuration label inside the application's container image.

 ### Configure App Starter Metadata Maven Plugin